johnpiliounis/algorithms_01/README.md

 # somefiles_01

-simple problems in python and C++
+simple problems in
+python and C++
-Hashard, Lists, Tweeter,
+on Hashard, Lists, Tweeter, PROTO-Game algorithms